Steve Oelrich: Elections

 In 2006, when incumbent Democratic State Senator Rod Smith opted to run for Governor rather than seek another term in the Senate, an open seat was created.
 Then-Sheriff Oelrich opted to run for the seat, and defeated Travis Horn in the Republican primary.
 In the general election, Oelrich faced off against State Representative Edward L. Jennings, whom he defeated by almost 10,000 votes, picking up a seat for the Republicans.

 Oelrich sought re-election to a second term in 2010, and was challenged by former State Representative Perry McGriff, who had previously run for the seat in 2006, but had lost to Jennings in the Democratic primary.
 Oelrich slightly improved on his performance from four years earlier, and defeated McGriff.

 Committee assignments

-As a freshman Senator, Oelrich was appointed as Chairman of the Senate Higher Education Committee.
+As a freshman Senator, Oelrich was appointed Chairman of the Senate Higher Education Committee.
 He served also as Vice Chairman of the Military Affairs and Domestic Security Committee and as a member of the Policy and Steering Committee on Governmental Operations, as well as the Commerce Committee, the Communications, Energy, and Public Utilities Committee and the General Government Appropriations Committee.
 He was also a member of the Joint Legislative Committee on Everglades Oversight and the Senate Select Committee on Florida's Inland Waters.

-Currently, Senator Oelrich continues to serve as Chair of the Higher Education Committee, is Vice Chair of the Environmental Preservation and Conservation Committee, and serves additionally on the committees of Banking and Insurance, Ethics and Elections, Higher Education Appropriations, and Health and Human Services Appropriations.
+Oelrich continued to serve as Chair of the Higher Education Committee, was Vice Chair of the Environmental Preservation and Conservation Committee, and served additionally on the committees of Banking and Insurance, Ethics and Elections, Higher Education Appropriations, and Health and Human Services Appropriations.